latifyildirim/Hands-On-AWS/2023_01_30_Restoring RDS DB/README.md

 ## Part 2 - Taking a Snapshot from RDS DB Instance

-- Take a manual snapshot of RDS instance and name it as `manual-snapshot-RDS-mysql`.
+- Take a manual snapshot of RDS instance and name it as `snapshat-ayliyozzz-bakealiommmmmmmm`.

   - Go to Amazon RDS from AWS Console.